 Walking the ‘Ethels’

 What started out as a ‘little idea’ from an app-developing friend of the charity, has taken off with quite a large following ….. there are now over 30,000 downloads of the app

 We’re very grateful to Doug for writing the app and to all of the media outlets that have covered it.
 For those of you that do not have a smartphone, Doug has written a page for wikipedia listing the ‘Ethels’.

-For those of you with energy left in your legs … we are currently revising the guidebook to our very own Peak District Boundary Walk which is a 200 mile walk in stages around the National Park
+For those of you with energy left in your legs … we have revised the guidebook to our very own Peak District Boundary Walk which is a 200 mile walk in stages around the National Park.

 The picture is of the trig point on White Path Moss (on Stanage)